Management and Entrepreneurship Study Abroad

 • Eligibility: Must have at least a 2.5 GPA and sophomore standing by program start date.

-• Curricular Applicability: This study abroad program applies towards many disciplines within the College of Business.
+• Curricular Applicability: This study abroad program applies to many disciplines within the College of Business.

 • Management major: Applies as a major elective